 Young people may move to a municipality to be placed in a family group home, supported housing or family care.

-If the unaccompanied minorhas been granted a residence permit, he or she may continue to live in private accommodation if it is considered to be in his or her best interests.
-If a minor moves into private accommodation directly from the reception centre, the host municipality must determine the suitability of the private accommodation for him or her.
-In some cases, the person providing private accommodation can be trained as a family carer, in which case the roles of the municipality and the host family are provided for in more detail in the Family Care Act.
+If the unaccompanied minor has been granted a residence permit, they may continue to live in private accommodation if it is considered to be in their best interests.
+If a minor moves into private accommodation directly from the reception centre, the wellbeing services county must determine the suitability of the private accommodation for them.
+In some cases, the person providing private accommodation can be trained as a family carer - The Family Care Act contains more detailed provisions on this.

-An integration plan is always drawn up by the municipality for an unaccompanied minor asylum seeker.
+An integration plan is always drawn up by the municipality, in cooperation with the wellbeing services county, for an unaccompanied minor asylum seeker.
 The integration plan must be drawn up in the presence of the child, their representative and an interpreter.

 Supervised leisure activities support a child's integration